graithen/likearussian/README.md

-# likearussian
+# Like a Russian
-Like a Russian
+Shoot yourself with your friends!